 Southern State is one of 23 public community colleges which is rurally located in southwest Ohio.
-Campus buildings and facilities are accessible to members of the campus community, guests, and visitors during normal hours of operation and at other times for special events.
+Campus buildings and facilities are accessible to members of the campus community and visitors during normal hours of operation and at other times for special events.
 The College's maintenance department is responsible for maintenance, safety and security, indoor and outdoor lighting, adequate signage, and landscaping strategies based on maintaining a safe environment.
 Police cars are visible in the parking lot to deter criminal behavior.
-Our goal is to promote a safe, learner-centered environment for students, employees, and guests.
+The goal is to promote a safe, learner-centered environment for students, employees, and guests.

-In January 2022, SSCC was made up of three campuses: Central Campus, Brown County Campus, and Fayette Campus; however, Fayette Campus was permanently closed in August 2022.
+SSCC is made up of two campuses: Central Campus, Hillsboro, Ohio, and Brown County Campus, Mt.
+Orab, Ohio.